-At Benihana, there’s nothing our chefs enjoy more than the sizzle of a perfectly cut steak meeting one of our teppanyaki grills.
+At Benihana, there’s nothing our teppanyaki chefs enjoy more than the sizzle of a perfectly cut steak meeting one of our hibachi grills.
 But before we indulge our guests to that undeniable sound, our meat has gone on an extensive journey to ensure every cut we offer meets Benihana’s high-quality standards.

 Aged to perfection:

-We place special emphasis on properly aging our steaks prior to serving.
+Benihana places special emphasis on properly aging our steaks prior to serving.
 The aging process helps to preserve the flavor and juiciness without adding preservatives.
 Additionally, it gives our chefs more time to inspect the meat before searing it on the teppanyaki grill.
 Aging takes time and patience, but we truly believe the process gives our beef entrées their very best flavor.